PS5, Xbox Series X and RTX cards live at GameStop — how to get yours

-Heads up, gamers.
 GameStop is back with a massive restock event for today.
-The retailer currently has PS5 restock, Xbox Series X restock, and RTX cards restock.
+The retailer currently has PS5 restock and Xbox Series X restock.

 - shop all PS5 bundles at GameStop